rohit180497/rohit180497/README.md

 ## **Hey there, I'm Rohit!**  <img src="assets/hello.gif" alt="Hello" width="40">

-I am a **data science professional with 5 years of experience**, specializing in integrating machine learning models seamlessly into business operations across **Insurance, Banking, and Real Estate**.
+I am a **data science professional with 5+ years of experience**, delivering end-to-end ML solutions across **Insurance, Banking, and Real Estate**.
+Proficient in **ML, DL, NLP, LLMs, and big data**, with expertise in model development, optimization, and scalable deployment.
+Adept at integrating AI into business workflows to drive automation, reduce costs, and support data-driven decision-making.

 I am originally from India but currently living and working in **Boston, USA**.
 Taking one step at a time to be more mindful of my journey.
 You can find me here on <a href="https://www.linkedin.com/in/your-profile" target="_blank">